Hilde Purwin: Ciano

 While Ciano was held, at this stage with his wife and children, under elegant house arrest in a lakeside villa in the hamlet of Allmannshausen, south of Munich, the security services assigned "Felizitas" Beetz to act as his "translator-hostess".
 Through her work at the embassy in Rome she already knew Ciano reasonably well, but she now had the opportunity to become better acquainted with Edda Ciano and the couple's three children.
 Ciano would have been under no doubt that Beetz was there to spy on him, but she was self-evidently not a "typical career spook", and he was charmed by her.
 The charm was clearly mutual and the two became close, though Beetz always insisted that they never became lovers.
 Edda Ciano was probably more aware of the acute danger in which her husband found himself than he was.
 In the months that followed she treated Beetz not as a rival for Ciano's affection, but as a well-positioned ally in a shared struggle to save his life.

-In September 1943 the Germans rescued Mussolini (who had been hiding in the mountains east of Rome) and "restored him" as dictator of the Italian Social Republic, which covered the central and northern parts of Italy still controlled by the Germans.
+In September 1943 the Germans rescued Mussolini (who was held prisoner in Campo Imperatore) and "restored him" as dictator of the Italian Social Republic, which covered the central and northern parts of Italy still controlled by the Germans.
 On 19 October 1943 Ciano was flown back to Italy where he faced a treason trial and probable execution.
 The transfer back to Italy was arranged by two of Foreign Minister von Ribbentrop's men.
 Hitler knew about it but the intelligence services received no advanced notification.
 Ciano's children, whom Hitler believed were important for the future of Italy, stayed in Germany.
 On the flight south Ciano was accompanied by SS bodyguards, Edda Ciano and Wilhelm Höttl's "Roman secretary, Hildegard Beetz, smuggled in as a woman intepreter".
 When the plane landed at Verona Ciano was promptly arrested "by both German and Italian police".
 Mussolini was now back in control and Ciano, along with others who had voted against him in the Grand Council vote of 24 July 1943, was transferred to a Verona prison cell during the first part of November 1943.
 Benito Mussolini had personally given orders that his daughter should not be permitted access to her husband in his prison cell.
 Uniquely, Hildegard Beetz enjoyed virtually unrestricted access, however.
 Beetz had her instructions from Höttl.
 She was to "make contact with Ciano in prison and find out from him where he had hidden the papers".
 Ciano understood her role perfectly well: "She is a spy, but she is mine".
 Beetz was able to smuggle letters and messages between Edda and Ciano in his cell.
 There is every indication that she became increasingly determined to do what she could to save her "target's" life.